cdfoundation/foundation/README.md

 ## Other Content

-A lot of project, SIG, and TOC-related content is available in the [TOC Repo](https://github.com/cdfoundation/toc).
+Project, SIG, and TOC related content is availabe in the [TOC Repo](https://github.com/cdfoundation/toc).

 The [CDF Website](https://cd.foundation/about/) has information on all programs offered publicly by CDF.